-A great thing about the time when baby comes to be more consistent is it is easier for you to plan your days around baby’s naps.
+A great thing about the time when baby comes to be more consistent with naps is it is easier for you to plan your days around baby’s naps.

 I find babies are typically ready for “set naps” around 6-7 months old.
 You will want your child taking 2-3 naps and on a consistent feeding schedule (usually the four hour schedule is happening when baby is ready for this).

 I don’t want you to have your baby reach 6 months old and you decide naps are at 10 and 2 and never stray from it until baby grows into a toddler and drops to one nap.

 I would prefer you think of “set naps” as naps start at the optimal time for baby until it needs to change.

 If you follow my baby summaries, you will see that waketime length slowly increases over time.
 So if you decided that baby will be up for 1.5 hours in the morning and just stick with that, you will miss as baby needs to be up for 1 hour 40 minutes, then 1 hour 45 minutes, etc.

 So nap time can be set UNTIL it needs to change.

 Nap time can be set until it needs to change.